 The RIBA award-winning Courtyard Theatre has become the ‘soul’ of new writing and rehearsal at the RSC.
-Designed in 2005 by Ian Ritchie Architects, it was used for eight years for RSC productions while the Royal Shakespeare Theatre was undergoing transformation.
+It was designed by iRAL and used for eight years for RSC productions while the Royal Shakespeare Theatre was undergoing transformation.

 The temporary 1050 seat £6m theatre was contained within a naturally weathering folded oxidised Corten A steel sheet envelope with an internal clear-span steel structure.
 Working with the RSC, new uses for the now iconic enclosure were introduced over five floors within the original envelope.
 It now houses a 200 seat adaptable studio theatre, two rehearsal rooms which are large enough for all RSC stages, the video department, and a new centralised home across three floors for the RSC’s costume department and costume archives.